lunsokhasovan/Notchz/README.md

 # Notchz

-Notchz is safe area node that set offsets by player or automatic set from cutouts that fit in safe area without cutout area.
+Is two in one safe area node that set offsets by member or automatic set from cutouts that fit in safe area without cutout area.
+It's useful for build mobile games.

+## Usage

+Just create Notchz as root node or as main UI.